andresaraujo/website/flutter-for-android.md

   });
 }
 {% endprettify %}

-This is how you would typically do network or database calls.
+This is how you would do network or database calls.

 With regards to AsyncTask which follows a three step model onPreExecute, doInBackground and onPostExecute, doing a similar model in Flutter is easier.
-You can just write non-blocking code as it is, like you would in onPreExecute and onPostExecute and to run code asynchronously you would call an async function.
+You can write non-blocking code as it is, like you would in onPreExecute and onPostExecute and to run code asynchronously you would call an async function.

-onPostExecute typically takes the value from the result of the doInBackground task and updates the UI, in Flutter as you can see above you would just take the value returned from the await’ed function and update the UI by calling setState.
+onPostExecute takes the value from the result of the doInBackground task and updates the UI, in Flutter as you can see above you would take the value returned from the await’ed function and update the UI by calling setState.

-However, there are times where you may be processing a large amount of data and your UI could hang.
+Yet, there are times where you may be processing a large amount of data and your UI could hang.

 To get around this you can run code in the background.
 See <u>*How do I run